 From the fourth grade through high school, I played baseball and ran sprints in track.
+Sacramento was a baseball town in those days.
+I played center field.
 I could have signed up to play pro baseball but I had also been accepted to attend Caltech, MIT, and Reed College.
 I chose to attend Caltech.

 Sigma Delta Psi National Athletic Honarary

 While a graduate student at the University of Nevada, I worked out with the university gymnastics and trampoline team.
 Coach Art Broten invited me to perform events in track, gymnastics, and swimming to qualify for membership in the elite Sigma Delta Psi national athletic honorary.
+It is not an easy challenge because it requires a wide range of athletic ability.
 Very few have achieved the required level of all-around athletic performance.
 Sigma Delta Psi members include Astronaut Ed White, Dr. Hatfield, super-athlete Norm Hoffman, Harvey Wray, Dr. Robert Gordon, Scott Hurley, Bill Ruschel, and Thomas Cureton.

 While a graduate student, I learned to fly sailplanes under instructor Ed Blaylock with the Reno soaring club.
 We flew off Nevada’s dry lakes using an old Buick and a 2000 ft long steel cable to tow the sailplanes to 1200 feet above the dry lake.
 That way a tow cost us only $1.00.

 At 1200 ft above ground, it was easy to catch strong thermals and soar for hours.
 Once I caught a strong thermal that gave a 4000 ft/minute upward ride to 16,000 ft ASL.
 At that altitude, I purposely exited the thermal because I did not have oxygen.